 Coming from Salzburg, Austria, my dad spent years as a Phys.
 Ed. teacher and coach.
 It was strange growing up and having so many other kids know who he was, and look up to him, who weren't related to us in any way.
 I remember being little and listening to Fats Domino with him and watching Doctor Who (the original ones on PBS.)
 Having four kids of my own now, I wanted to know what he thought about being a dad to four kids.
 So I asked him all about it.

 I have also been lucky enough to have a Step-Dad in my life since I was 12.

 Admittedly, I wasn't thrilled when Phil married my mom.
-I had be a defacto-dad from the age of 8 till he came along.
-I took care of fixing the broken appliances, dealing with rogue rodents and got to ride shotgun whenever my mom and siblings and I went out.
-Then Phil entered the picture and I suddenly had no purpose.
+I had been a defacto-dad from the age of 8 till he came along.
+I took care of fixing the broken appliances, dealing with rogue rodents, and got to ride shotgun whenever my mom and siblings and I went out.
+Then Phil entered the picture and I was suddenly sent to the back of the van and felt like I had no purpose.
 So I tried for the next 5 years to get rid of him.
 Thankfully, my efforts failed.
-It was at an REO Speedwagon, Styx and Survivor concert that I actually had an epiphany; Phil's a really great guy and I'd been a total jerk.
+It was at an REO Speedwagon, Styx, and Survivor concert that I actually had an epiphany: Phil's a really great guy and I'd been a total jerk.
 So I owned that, apologized, and we've been tight ever since.
 He's my Classic Rock Concert Buddy.
-He introduced me to Queen, The Rolling Stones and Def Leppard, to name a few.
+He introduced me to Queen, The Rolling Stones, and Def Leppard, to name a few.
 I wondered what he thought about marrying into a family with so many small children.

 I feel very grateful to have these two in my life.
 When my kids' dad left a few years ago, I found myself a single mom to four children.
-One of the things that weighed heaviest on my heart and mind was the void he created when he bailed.
+One of the things that weighed heaviest on my heart and mind was the void their dad's absence might create.
 Then I watched as these men, my dads, gracefully stepped up, time and time again, to fill that void so my kids would not go without.